 Program Accomplishments the future.
 2029 Housing Element, with modifications to reflect the current at-risk status of affordable units.
 Program 4: Section 8 Rental Assistance.
 The Section 8 Rental Assistance Program provides rental subsidies to very- low-income (up to 50 percent of areawide median income - [AMI]) family and elderly households who spend more than 30 percent of their income on rent.
 The subsidy represents the difference between 30 percent of monthly income and the actual rent.
 Section 8 assistance is issued to the recipients as vouchers, which permit tenants to choose their own housing and rent units beyond the federally determined fair market rent in an area, provided the tenants pay the extra rent increment.
 According to the Housing Authority of Riverside County (HARIVCO), approximately 244 households are receiving Section 8 assistance in San Jacinto.
-Result/Evaluation: The City continues to support the Section 8 Rental Assistance Program.
+Result/Evaluation: The City continues to support the Section 8 Rental Assistance Program.; 244 households are receiving Section 8 assistance in San Jacinto as of September 30, 2021.
 Continue/Modify/Delete: This program is continued in the 2021-2029 Housing Element.